ibm-cloud-docs/monitoring/pricing.md

 Platform metrics are an additional source of time-series.
 They are priced based on the tiers.
 {: important}

-A host can be a container, a virtual machine, a bare metal, or any metrics source where you install a Sysdig agent.
+A host can be a container, a virtual machine, a bare metal, or any metrics source where you install a monitoring agent.

 Data is collected and retained per the standard guidelines across all plans.
 For more information see [data collection](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-mng-data#data-collection) and [data retention](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-mng-data#data-storage_retention).